Peridoto/cocoa-reader/README.md

 2. Click "Save Article"
 3. The app will automatically extract clean content

+### AI Processing
+1. **Individual Processing**: Click "Generate AI Summary" on any article
+2. **Batch Processing**: Use settings menu to process multiple articles at once
+3. **View Insights**: See AI-generated summaries, categories, key points, and reading time
+4. **Smart Categorization**: Articles are automatically categorized (Technology, Programming, etc.)
+5. **Sentiment Analysis**: Get sentiment insights for each article

 ### Reading Articles
 1. Click "Read" on any saved article
 2. Enjoy distraction-free reading with progress tracking
+3. View AI summaries and metadata alongside content
-3. Toggle read status and dark mode as needed
+4. Toggle read status and dark mode as needed

 ### Managing Articles
 - **Filter**: Use "All", "Unread", "Read" filter buttons
 - **Search**: Type in the search box to find articles
 - **Delete**: Click delete button to remove articles
+- **Categories**: Filter by AI-generated categories and tags

 ## 🗂 Project Structure